NRC-Research/SNAP-visualization-tools/README.md

 # SNAP-Visulation-tools

-So far, this repository doens't contain any scripts or documentation; but I wanted to put a place holder here so that we have a location to house our discussions on this topic!
+This repository doens't contain any scripts or documentation (yet).
+This is intended for discussions on this topic!

 # [To go directly to the Dicussion page, just click here!](https://github.com/NRC-Research/SNAP-Visulation-tools/discussions)